farouqdaif1/image-uploader/README.md

 ![screenshot](http://res.cloudinary.com/dsmjgw4ty/image/upload/v1689604351/h6u6nfqzaibo2zsefoer.png)

-This project is an image uploader You can upload the image and copy the link.
+This application allows users to upload an image via dragging or using the file input.
+The image is uploaded on the Cloudinary platform which will provide a link that can be saved/copied.
 This project is built with TypeScript and React and uses a mobile-first approach to styling.

 ### Built With